 Sue: Only because Steve O’Brien told me.

 Me: Yes, well, we can go one better with this story.
-How’s this for a bit of trivia: Miss Winters wrote the theme tune to Minder.
+How’s this for some trivia: Miss Winters wrote the theme tune to Minder.

 Me: I’m serious.
 Patricia Maynard married Dennis Waterman and she wrote the theme to Minder.
-People assume that the Waterman identified in the credits to the song is Dennis, but it isn’t – it’s her.
+People assume that the Waterman identified in the song’s credits is Dennis, but it isn’t him, it’s her.

 Sue: I could be so good to you?

 Sue: Love me like you want me to?

 Me: Yes, but we should probably finish Robot first.

 Sue: So Dennis Waterman didn’t write the theme tune and sing the theme tune?
 He just sang the theme tune?

 Me: That’s right, which means Little Britain got it wrong, which brings us seamlessly back to Tom Baker.